danielq1985/rfm_update/README.md

 - Monetary: How much money did the customer spend in a given period?

 ### Background
-The dataset is from a real sprinkler service company
+The dataset is from a real sprinkler service company.